-Safari Expert Jessica Robertson packed her bags in September to discover Ruaha and Selous in Tanzania.
+Safari Expert Jessica Robertson packed her bags to discover Ruaha and Selous in Tanzania.
 These destinations offer off-the-beaten-track adventures, as well as luxury and excellent hospitality at beautiful riverside lodges and tented camps.
 Jessica did a comprehensive tour of both areas and explored the possibility of combining them with other Tanzanian gems like the Mahale Mountains and chimpanzee trekking.

 Tell us more about your itinerary?